acuminous/filby/README.md

 ## Benefits

-At first glance, accessing projections via change sets may seem an unnecessary overhead, however it provides a number of worthwhile benefits.
+At first glance, accessing projections via change sets may seem an unnecessary overhead, however it provides a number of worthy benefits.

 1. Reference data can be safely released (and potentially pre-cached) ahead of time
 2. Clients can receive consistent reference data by fixing the changeSetId at the start of a transaction